dqops/dqo/docs/examples/data-completeness/number-of-rows-in-the-table.md

 For any database analysis, it is important that the tables are not empty.
 In this example, we will detect empty or too small tables.

 **SOLUTION**
-We will verify the data using monitoring [row_count](../../checks/table/volume/row-count.md) table check.
+You will verify the data using monitoring [row_count](../../checks/table/volume/row-count.md) table check.
-Row_count check has a default configuration of threshold.
-First, we weill validate if a table is not empty.
+Row_count check has a default configuration of warning threshold set to 1.
+You will use this check to validate if a table is not empty.
-To do so, we will set minimum count threshold level for the check:

-- error: 1

-After you are sure that your table is not empty, you can set higher thresholds to ensure that the table meets size requirements.
+Next, after you are sure that your table is not empty, you can set higher thresholds to ensure that the table meets size requirements.
 We aim to verify if the table meets size requirements and is not too small:

 - warning: 692